 In terms of extra perks, Medicare Advantage is the clear winner over Medigap.
 Since Medigap is designed only to supplement your existing Medicare coverage, it doesn't offer any extra benefits above the standard plan.

 Medicare Advantage, on the other hand, offers many, such as:

 - Health and wellness services

 You cannot have a Medigap plan and a Medicare Advantage plan; you will have to choose one or the other.

-Using the table above, you can see that if you travel a lot, the Medicare Advantage plan may limit your access to medical care while you travel, whereas a Medigap Plan will give you access to the entire U.S. network of doctors accepting Medicare, and may cover out of country costs.
-However, if you don’t travel as much, and what you are really interested in is drug, dental coverage, and vision care, then a Medicare Advantage plan can be the way to go since Medigap does not cover this.
+Using the table above, you can see that if you travel a lot, the Medicare Advantage plan may limit your access to health care while you travel, whereas a Medigap Plan will give you access to the entire U.S. network of doctors that accept Medicare, and may even cover out of country costs.
+But if you don’t travel as much, and what you really need is drug, dental coverage, and vision care, then a Medicare Advantage plan can be the way to go since Medigap does not cover these options.

-Tips on How to Find the Best Medigap or Medicare Advantage Plan
+How To Find the Best Medigap or Medicare Advantage Plan

 Get the advice of a licensed Medicare health insurance professional before making any final decisions.
-It won't cost you anything but may save you money in the long term.
+It won't cost you a thing, and it may save you money in the long run.

 The Bottom Line